-As of June 30, 2022, the District's expenditures which exceeded appropriations in the following categories:
+As of June 30, 2023, the District's expenditures which exceeded appropriations in the following categories:

-Appropriations Category Excess Expenditures Reason for Excess Expenditures General Fund: Exponditures Teason for Excess Expenditures Classified Salaries \$ 738,403 The District underestimated salaries for classified support staff.
-Tuition to County Offices 42,771 The District underestimated the costs of tuition to be transferred to the County Office.
-Debt Service: Principal 61,935 The District did not budget for reclassification of rent expense due to implementation of GASB 87.
-Debt Service: Interest 1,127 The District did not budget for reclassification of rent expense due to implementation of GASB 87.
+Excess Appropriations Category Expenditures Reason for Excess Expenditures General Fund: Tuition to County Offices \$ 10,309 The District underestimated the costs of tuition to be transferred to the County Office.
+Capital Outlay 487,490 The District underestimated the costs of capital outlay in the general fund.
+Debt Service: Principal 315,219 The District did not budget for reclassification of rent expense due to implementation of GASB 87.
+Debt Service: Interest 9,543 The District did not budget for reclassification of rent expense due to implementation of GASB 87.